azat-co/practicalnode/chapter2/chapter2.md

 }
 ```

-Now when someone downloads this project, they can install all dependencies from `package.json` with either of the two commands:
+Now when someone downloads this project, they can install all dependencies from `package.json` with either of the following two commands:

 ```
 $ npm install
 $ npm i
 ```

-Here are the result of install Express.js v4.15.4 locally, into the `node_modules` folder.
-Please notice the `package-lock.json` file as well.
-It helps to avoid conflicts of versions.
+Here are the result of installing Express.js v4.15.4 locally into the `node_modules` folder.
+Please notice the `package-lock.json` file created in the project root.
+It helps to lock versions to avoid breaking your code with new versions of dependencies.

 ```
 $ npm i express -E